Topics, location, registration:

 Presented by: Carlos and Allison Estape, REEF Experts

-Carlos and Allison will "dive" deeper into more advanced Florida Keys fish ID and behavior, introducing you to juvenile and initial phases of damselfish, wrasse, and parrotfish, as well as some cryptic species such as blennies and gobies.
+Carlos and Allison will "dive" deeper into more advanced Florida Keys fish ID and behavior.
+THey will share some really wild examples of fish evolution & behavior that will leave you amazed.
 There are several REEF survey dives organized during the weekend to test out your new ID skills.

 The Lives of Blennies